conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 A basic understanding of UNIX shell.
 This is covered in [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial).

 ## Using printf instead of echo
-`echo` is a very sueful command for printing strings to screen.
+`echo` is a very useful command for printing strings to screen.
 However, it adds a newline character to the end of th string automatically, which can be annoying when printing to file (see below).
 It also does not allow for multiple liens to be printed together. <br />
 A more powerful tool for printing to screen or file is `printf`.
 For example, to print a string to screen with multiple newlines (\n characters are used for this) you can use
 ```console
 printf "hello\nworld\n"